I have a sister who is very wise, wiser than her years, perhaps. She’s younger than me, but knows a lot when it comes to common sense.

 I decided then and there on the cold concrete floor of Folsom Field House at the University of Colorado that I would follow my next love — history, although the study of the intricate workings and oddities of the human mind has never been far off.

 All were traitors to the King and English Parliament, and yet they risked their personal freedoms, working inside these small, spare buildings furnished with hard wooden chairs.
-There was no gilding or jewels; the work spaces served a purpose to discuss and write their intentions, and that was all.
+There was no gilding or jewels.
+The work spaces served a purpose to discuss and write their intentions, and that was all.

-We walked in their footsteps each night after dinner along the cobblestone streets.
+We walked in their footsteps each night after dinner along Philadelphia’s cobblestone streets.
 The historic places and homes are lit by modern means, but in the verdant, brick-walled parks the flickering of fireflies welcomed us.
 It was only a few days until the Fourth of July, when, 241 years ago, steps for independence were taken.
 Perhaps this is why in the darkened parks we felt the breath of these early Americans on our cheeks, as if somehow they strode silently with us.

 In the parks, fireflies danced in luminescence, their bodies creating light from a chemical reaction, balancing science and magic.

-Most strikingly, there are no fences within that square mile of American history save a low gate stretching across the entrance to Independence Hall.
-A few National Park Rangers stand guard, reserved and subtle, but they smile more than the guards at Buckingham Palace.
-Visitors traverse the area around the buildings without boundaries, exploring, touching brick and wooden walls, encountering the same sensations — and most likely, fireflies — as did those people who walked the same cobblestones over two hundred years ago.
+Most strikingly, there are no fences within that square mile of American history, save a low gate stretching across the entrance to Independence Hall.
+A few National Park Rangers stand guard, reserved and subtle, but they smile more than do the guards at Buckingham Palace.
+Visitors traverse the area around the buildings without boundaries, exploring, touching brick and wooden walls, encountering the same sensations — and most likely, fireflies — as did those people who walked the same Philadelphia cobblestones over two hundred years ago.

 It’s this simple openness that is remarkable about these near sacred grounds in central Philadelphia.
 It sends a message to the world.
 Given their significance, it’s notable how small the buildings are.
 In their simplicity, processes were established, creating an enormous test of whether government can be created by the people, for the people.